raycast/extensions/extensions/password-store/README.md

 [pass](https://passwordstore.org) is a password manager inspired by the Unix philosophy.
 It has a command-line interface, and uses GnuPG for encryption and decryption of stored passwords.
 This extension allows you to quickly copy/paste passwords using Raycast, without the need to spawn a new terminal.

+## Configuration
+* Password Store Location.
+Defaults to `~/.password-store`
+* (optional) GPG decryption password.
+The extension needs to be able to decrypt your password store files.
+You can either save you password in your macOS Keychain or you can use this 'preference' to save the your passowrd in the Raycast Extension.

 ## Requirements
 * [pass](https://passwordstore.org) cli tool installed and configured
 * [pass-otp](https://github.com/tadfisher/pass-otp) extension installed (optional)